About the Artist/Designer of Porterness Studio, Jennifer L. Porter

 Jewelry is healing and rich with history.
 It has the ability to connect us to the past and the present while being art we wear on our bodies.
 I create jewelry that will inspire connections with all things remarkable to us.

-Jennifer L. Porter is the designer of Porterness Studio which is located in SIlver Lake, Los Angeles, California.
+Jennifer L. Porter is the designer of Porterness Studio located in Silver Lake, Los Angeles, California.